Feedback

 5. Responsibilities

-1. The Executive Director of Human Resources (EDHR) or designee, is responsible for conducting the background check and for reviewing and analyzing criminal history or conviction information obtained, communicating the review and analysis of the information to the appropriate officials in accordance with this policy.
+1. The Chief Human Resources Officer or designee, is responsible for conducting the background check and for reviewing and analyzing criminal history or conviction information obtained, communicating the review and analysis of the information to the appropriate officials in accordance with this policy.

-1. The EDHR or designee will be responsible that the background checks conducted are held to the highest standard of confidentiality in handling sensitive information regarding a candidate’s background check information.
+1. The Chief Human Resources Officer or designee will be responsible that the background checks conducted are held to the highest standard of confidentiality in handling sensitive information regarding a candidate’s background check information.

-2. The EDHR will ensure that all background checks are initiated within five (5) business days of receipt of the background check consent form.
+2. The Chief Human Resources Officer will ensure that all background checks are initiated within five (5) business days of receipt of the background check consent form.

 2. OHR is responsible for obtaining the consent form to conduct the background investigation from Candidates for all full-time positions.